Uber-Summer-Practice-Sofia-2022/uber-summer-practice-docs-faq/README.md

 ## Python

-A high-level, object-orienteted general-purpose language prioritising code readability and ease of use.
+A high-level, object-oriented general-purpose language prioritising code readability and ease of use.

 [Learn more](https://opensource.com/resources/python)